-- When the name is accepted, the sponsor sends the negotiatior a check made out to WHO for the submission to WHO-INN Expert Group.
+- When the name is accepted, the sponsor sends the negotiator a check made out to WHO for the submission to WHO-INN Expert Group.

-- To ensure international harmonization, USAN Program completes an INN application on behalf of the firm.
+- USAN Program completes an INN application on behalf of the firm to ensure international harmonization.

-- The INN experts review and accept the proposed name or suggests an alternative.
+- The INN experts then review and accept the proposed name or suggests an alternative.

 - INN review criteria include conflicts with non-U.S. trademarks or generic names, connotations in languages other than English and conformity to international nomenclature schemes.